 - A. Each topic will be researched by 3-member teams.
 You can indicate topical preferences on the separate page just handed out (in decreasing order); clearly, there is no way to guarantee that you'll get your top choices.
-I will generate the groups from your inputs and announce them at the next class meeting.
-I will also distribute some material to get you started. - B. You are expected to use a variety of informational sources: textbooks, journal articles, popular accounts, vendor/manufacturer publications, to mention a few. - C. The report will be prepared in a 5-page graphic format, i.e. powerpoint-like, suitable for an 8-minute in-class presentation.
-You must be present at your group's presentation even if you are not giving the talk.
+I will generate the groups from your inputs and announce by November 3.
+I can also distribute some material to get you started if you need help. - B. You are expected to use a variety of informational sources: textbooks, journal articles, popular accounts, vendor/manufacturer publications, to mention a few. - C. The report will be prepared in a 5-page graphic format (excluding the title page), i.e. powerpoint-like, suitable for an 8-minute in-class presentation.
+You must be present at your group's presentation even if you are not contributing to the talk.
 Each member of a group will receive the same grade: all members are expected to contribute equally. - D. One or all members of the group may participate in the presentation.
 The grade will not depend on the quality of the delivery but on the quality of the information presented.
-The audience will have 2 minutes for short questions following the talk, which can be answered by any member of the team. - E. The 5 slides should follow a standard format: - 1.
+The audience will have 2-3 minutes for short questions following the talk, which can be answered by any member of the team. - E. The 5 slides should follow a standard format: - 1.
 Title, participants, 3-sentence synopsis describing the topic.